jkrumow/ActorKit/README.md

 ### Actor Pools

-The actor pool class `TBActorPool` is a subtype of actor so it is basically a proxy actor which mananges multiple child actors.
-All messages will be invoked on all actors in the pool.
+The actor pool class `TBActorPool` is a subtype of actor so it is basically a proxy actor which mananges multiple actors.
+A received message will be forwarded on an available actor in the pool.

 Create an actor pool using your actor subclass which you like to pool: